cchambe12/dynamic_carbonaccounting/analyses/README.md

 ### /fiadata/
-Holds the outputted tables from rFIA.
+This is hidden due to size but holds the outputted tables from rFIA.
 To make the BAU_template.Rmd run, you need to make a new folder for each project you want to run.
 **Please note:** the /fiadata/ folder is hidden in the .gitignore file since it gets so big.
 Please make a local version on your Desktop.

 ### /analyses/